 The first step in how to staff an urgent care center is to create an organizational chart.
 This will clearly define every job function needed to operate your clinic.
 You won’t just need a doctor or two on staff, you will need physicians’ assistants, nurses, and other employees with medical training.
 You will also need the front desk and other administrative staff to handle the day-to-day operation of the urgent care and back-office duties.

-It can be difficult to determine how to staff urgent care properly if you plan to operate as a stand-alone clinic.
-A franchise such as American Family Care (AFC) already has the employee metrics worked out based on the size and location of the urgent care, so there is no guesswork that could lead to a mistake that might leave you under or overstaff.
+It can be challenging to determine how to staff urgent care adequately if you plan to operate as a stand-alone clinic.
+A franchise such as American Family Care (AFC) already has the employee metrics worked out based on the size and location of the urgent care, so no guesswork could lead to a mistake that might leave you under or overstaff.

 Develop and Post Job Listings